cerebis/shap/README.txt

 Coverage

-Coverage data can be used to infer cellular abundance and we find it convenient to include.
+Coverage data can be used to infer cellular abundance and we find it convenient to include, though not mandatory.
 Coverage data can only be imported into pre-existing Sequence objects.
 The file format is simply a tab delimited text file of sequence name and coverage value.
 Only one sample can be referred to per importation.

-Eg.
+Example file format

+----BEGIN----
 seq01	1.2
 seq02	20.3
+----END----

 XML objects